fjp/CarND-PID-Control-Project/writeup.md

 # PID tuning

 The parameters were tuned manually, starting with the P component.
-Therfore this term was increased until the vehicle stayed in the center of the lane.
+This term was increased until the vehicle stayed in the center of the lane with only having slight overshoot.
 Furthermore it was kept small enought to avoid instable behavior.
-Afterwards the D term was increased slightly and was kept low to avoid oscillating behavior of the steering.
+Afterwards the D gain was increased slightly and was kept low to avoid oscillating behavior of the steering.
 Finally the I component was increased until the cross track error was reduced further.

-For fine tuning, the taught twiddle algorithm from the udacity lessons was used.
+For fine tuning, the twiddle algorithm from the udacity lessons was used.
 This led to the following parameters of the pid controller.

-Kp: 0.22 Ki: 0.0189, Kd: 0.0058165
+Kp: 0.141 Ki: 0.0003091, Kd: 0.00176

-Furthermore the throttle is controlled by another P controller which sets the speed to 35 mph and slows down if the cross track error gets too large.
+Furthermore the throttle is controlled by another PID controller which sets the speed to 40 mph and slows down if the cross track error gets too large.

 # Additional reading